 - Each class provides opportunities and encouragement for individuals and groups to learn about and demonstrate their leadership qualities.
 Our children constantly amaze us with their willingness to take on leadership in a respectful way.

-- Each year our Year 5 and 6 students attend a leadership conference for students.
-Our Year 5 students are apprentices; school leaders in the making, and our Year 6 students take on the mantle of school leaders.
+- Our Year 5 students are apprentices; school leaders in the making, and our Year 6 students take on the mantle of school leaders.
 This responsibility is taken seriously and covers many aspects of the school’s operation.

 Can the school cater for children with special needs?

 - As a small independent school, Cottage School does not have the capacity to employ on their staff, psychologists, student councillors and specific Teacher Assistants designated to a single student.

 - However, each classroom teacher is supported by a full time general Teacher Assistant who provides support to individuals and groups of children across the class.

 - Cottage School provides limited financial support to enrolled students who require the services of external professionals.
 The reports and recommendations from the chosen professional form part of the learning plan for individual students.

 My child is very bright – can he be extended?

 - All children are supported to move their learning forward from their current level of understanding.
 Individuals and groups working at their own level is a feature of our small class numbers.

 - Cottage School has a comprehensive Supportive School Environment Policy which can be found on the website.
 This policy provides a supportive framework for students, staff and parents in terms of desired behaviours.